ansible-collections/ibm_zos_core/README.md

 ## Private Galaxy server

-Configuring access to a private Galaxy server follows the same instructions that you would configure your client to point to Automation Hub.
+Configuring access to a private Galaxy server follows the same instructions that you would use to configure your client to point to
+Automation Hub.
 When hosting a private Galaxy server or pointing to Hub, available content is not always consistent with what is avaialable on the community Galaxy server.